Creative Commons Licenses for Artists: A Guide for Artists Online

 How to Choose the Right License

-First of all, you should know that, selecting a Creative Commons license depends on your goals and how you want your work to be used.
+First of all, you should know that, selecting a Creative Commons license depends on your goals.
+Also, it lies in how you want your work to be used.

 Now that’s clear, consider the following questions before deciding: